 EC What’s Clouding The Earnings Picture?

-A combination of Energy sector weakness, a strong dollar and anemic global growth — particularly in China and other emerging markets — has been clouding the earnings picture in recent quarters… and we are seeing a replay of the same themes in the ongoing Q2 earnings season as well.
+A combination of Energy sector weakness, a strong and anemic global growth — particularly in China and other emerging markets — has been clouding the earnings picture in recent quarters… and we are seeing a replay of the same themes in the ongoing Q2 earnings season as well.
 The barrage of Q2 earnings announcements this week – almost 1200 companies are releasing results this week, including 90 S&P 500 members – will likely further confirm what we have seen already this earnings season.

 Growth is hard to come by, few companies are able to meet consensus revenue estimates and guidance continues to be on the weak side, causing estimates for the current period to come down.